-The basic metabolic panel (BMP) is used to check the status of a person's kidneys and their electrolyte and acid/base balance, as well as their blood glucose level – all of which are related to a person's metabolism.
-It can also be used to monitor hospitalized patients and people with certain known conditions, such as hypertension and hypokalemia.
+The basic metabolic panel (BMP) may be used to check the health of your kidneys, the status of your electrolyte and acid/base balance, as well as your blood glucose level – all of which are related to your body's metabolism.
+It can be used to screen for conditions such as diabetes or kidney disease and may also be used to monitor known conditions, such as high blood pressure (hypertension).

 - When is it ordered?

 A BMP may be ordered when you have a routine health exam.
 The panel is also often ordered when you are ill, in the hospital, or in the emergency room.
 It may be ordered at regular intervals when you have an ongoing or long-term condition that is being monitored.

 Results of the tests that are part of the BMP are typically evaluated together to look for patterns of results.
 A single abnormal test result may mean something different than if several test results are abnormal.

 Results that are out of range on any of the tests included in the BMP can be due to a variety of different conditions, including kidney disease, breathing problems, and complications related to diabetes.
 Typically, if any results are out of range, one or more follow-up tests are performed to help pinpoint the cause and/or help establish a diagnosis.

 See the articles on the individual tests for more detailed information about each one, including their reference ranges.

 - BUN (blood urea nitrogen)